indica-mcf/Indica/doc/developers.rst

 some component in the toroidal direction, as is the case for the :py:class:`~indica.converters.LinesOfSightTransform`.

-Coordinate transforms to not record provenance.
+Coordinate transforms do not record provenance.

 Performing New Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~